input-output-hk/jormungandr/doc/configuration/mempool.md

 A persistent log is a collection of records comprised of a UNIX timestamp of when a fragment was registereed by the mempool followed by the hex-encoded fragment body.
 This log is a line-delimited JSON stream.

+Keep in mind that enabling persistent logs could result in impaired performance of the node if disk operations are slow.
+Consider using a reasonably fast ssd for best results.